Socrats/EGTTools/README.md

 and the Pairwise Comparison imitation process (for finite populations) are implemented.

 When your state-space is too big (in finite populations), it might become computationally hard to solve the system analytically.
-Thus, we provide an efficient [numerical](src/egttools/src/egttools) module written in C++ and compiled to Python.
-You may use it to estimate the fixation probabilities and stiationary distribution through Monte-Carlo simulations, or perform individual runs of the Moran process.
+Thus, we provide an efficient [numerical](cpp/src/egttools.cpp) module written in C++ and compiled to Python.
+You may use it to estimate the fixation probabilities and stationary distribution through Monte-Carlo simulations, or perform individual runs of the Moran process.

 You can find more information in the [ReadTheDocs](https://egttools.readthedocs.io/en/latest/) documentation.